phonegap/phonegap-docs/docs/3-references/stockpile-app/01-project-overview.html.md

 ## src/routes.js
 Sets up basic routing for each of the templates.
 A **route** is what a single page app uses to determine what page to display based on a mapping between a path (URL) and a *.vue component.
 The `src/components/*` folders contain [single file Vue components](https://vuejs.org/v2/guide/single-file-components.html) which encapsulate the functionality needed to display a view when a route is matched.
 This includes the UI elements, JavaScript and CSS all in one file.

+## About this Guide
+The Split Panel template provides a good app structure to get started with since it already includes a navigation bar, some basic views, a side menu and page routing wired up.
+Since the Stockpile app needs this as well, it's easier to re-use existing pages and content where possible.
+For each of the views you may notice a similar high-level pattern of changes that need to occur:

+1. Update the view routing
+2. Update the UI for the view
+2. Implement the JavaScript for the view updates

+<div class="alert--tip">The split panel template automatically expands the left panel into a split view when the app is run on a device larger than a phone. </div>